kessotolo/ConversationalCommerce/frontend/docs/MONITORING.md

 3. **Custom Alert Rules**: Allow sellers to define custom alert conditions and thresholds
 4. **Mobile Alerts**: Native mobile push notifications for the mobile app
 5. **AI-powered Insights**: ML-based anomaly detection and business insights

+## Backend Monitoring & Alerting Integration (2024-06)
+- The backend is fully integrated with Sentry (error monitoring) and Prometheus (metrics at /metrics for order, payment, and webhook failures).
+- Prometheus Alertmanager can be configured for automated alerting on spikes or failures.
+- Sentry captures all backend errors and exceptions for developer and ops visibility.
+- WhatsApp alerting and the NotificationCenter are fully integrated with the backend event system for real-time notifications.
+- See backend/README.md for ops setup, alert configuration, and troubleshooting.

+## Developer Onboarding: Event-Driven Monitoring
+- All monitoring and alerting flows are event-driven.
+To add new alerts or metrics, register a new event handler in the backend and update Prometheus counters as needed.
+- For frontend integration, subscribe to NotificationCenter and WhatsApp alert events as documented above.

+## Analytics Logging, Fulfillment, and Alerting (2024-06)
+- **Structured analytics logging**: All key events are logged as structured JSON and ready for ingestion by analytics systems (see backend/README.md, order_event_handlers.py).
+- **Event-driven fulfillment workflow**: Shipping and delivery are handled by a fulfillment event handler, ready for real-world integration.
+- **Actionable alerting**: Email/WhatsApp alert stubs are called for critical failures, with clear extension points for production (see backend/README.md, rules_engine.py).